 Bored with the pots you use for container gardening?
 This summer, refresh your landscape and boost your curb appeal with our fun ideas for container gardens.

-8. Plastic containers: Great for a kids’ container garden, a collection of old plastic vessels like sand toys can be grouped together for a casual planting collection.
+8. Plastic containers: Great for a kids’ container garden, a collection of old plastic vessels like sand toys can be grouped for a casual planting collection.

 12. Painted containers: Paint is a great way to transform virtually any container into a one-of-a-kind element that matches the landscape or accents on your home.